Hercules (franchise): Once Upon a Time

-Video game
+Video games

 Disney's Hercules: Action Game

-Disney's Hercules: Action Game is a video game for the PlayStation and PC released on June 20, 1997 by Disney Interactive.
+Disney's Hercules: Action Game is a video game for the PlayStation and PC released on June 20, 1997, by Disney Interactive.
 It was made in one week before the animated movie released in the same year.

 Disney's Animated Storybook: Hercules

 Disney's Animated Storybook: Hercules is part of the Disney's Animated Storybook series.

 Disney's Hercules Print Studio

 Disney's Hercules Print Studio is part of the Disney's Print Studio series.

 Hades Challenge

 Hades Challenge is a PC video game released on April 17, 1998.
 It is a first–person adventure/puzzle game and a spinoff to Hercules in which the player assumes the role of a rookie hero undergoing various adventures based upon elements of Greek mythology not directly explored in the main film while being recurrently antagonized by Hades and Pain and Panic.

 Kingdom Hearts

 The characters of the film appear in the Kingdom Hearts video game series in the recurring in-game world of "Olympus Coliseum".
 It is the most represented Disney franchise appearing in nearly every entry in the series bar Kingdom Hearts: Dream Drop Distance.
 Unlike other Disney worlds which closely follows the plot of [their] original film, the stories are original and feature original plots in each game and setting.
 It is also the only franchise where the characters interact with guest characters appearing in Square-Enix's Final Fantasy series.

 In the first Kingdom Hearts, Olympus Coliseum appears as an arena mini-game world where Sora, Donald and Goofy can face off against various enemies encountered during the story, and features Hercules, Phil, Hades, Cerberus, Rock Titan, and Ice Titan.
 In Kingdom Hearts II, the Underworld can be explored and includes new characters like Megara, Pain and Panic, Pegasus, and Hydra.

 In Kingdom Hearts III, a new world "Olympus" appears as the opening world the heroes' embark in.
 The Coliseum is absent, but the City of Thebes, Mount Olympus and the Realm of the Gods can be explored, and characters featured include Zeus and his fellow gods, the Lava Titan and Wind Titan.

 The world also appears in Kingdom Hearts: Chain of Memories, Kingdom Hearts coded, Kingdom Hearts 358/2 Days, and Kingdom Hearts Birth by Sleep.